csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **end**;

-While the two versions are similar in concept, there are a number of minor syn- tactic differences, some of which are evident when comparing the two versions of the function.
+While the two versions are similar in concept, there are a number of minor syntactic differences, some of which are evident when comparing the two versions of the function.
 Although not shown here, the syntax for control flow in PL/SQL also has several differences from the syntax presented here.

 Observe that PL/SQL allows a type to be specified as the type of an attribute of a relation, by adding the suffix _%type_.
 On the other hand, PL/SQL does not directly support the ability to return a table, although there is an indirect way of implementing this functionality by creating a table type.
 The procedural languages supported by other databases also have a number of syntactic and semantic differences.
-See the respective language references for more informa- tion.
+See the respective language references for more information.

-The SQL procedural language also supports the signaling of **exception condi- tions**, and declaring of **handlers** that can handle the exception, as in this code:
+The SQL procedural language also supports the signaling of **exception conditions**, and declaring of **handlers** that can handle the exception, as in this code:

 **declare** _out of classroom seats_ **condition declare exit handler for** _out of classroom seats_ **begin** _sequence of statements_ **end**